scipy-conference/scipy_proceedings/papers/nathan_martindale/nathan_martindale.rst

 Curifactory supports per-stage caching, similar to memoization, through a set of easy-to-use caching strategies.
-When a stage executes, it uses the specified cache mechanism to store the stage outputs to disk, hashed based on the experiment name and arguments used.
-When the experiment is re-executed, if it finds an existing output on disk based on the hash, it short-circuits the stage computation and simply reloads the previously cached files, allowing a form of re-entrancy.
+When a stage executes, it uses the specified cache mechanism to store the stage outputs to disk, with a filename based on the experiment name, stage name, and a hash of the arguments.
+When the experiment is re-executed, if it finds an existing output on disk based on this name, it short-circuits the stage computation and simply reloads the previously cached files, allowing a form of re-entrancy.
 Adding this caching ability to a stage is done through simply providing the list of caching strategies to the stage decorator, one for each output:

 .. code-block:: python